 The initial grant of £20,000 for the erection and establishment of grammar schools was supplemented by a second grant of £15,000, voted in 1856.
-The recipients of the funds were – the Church of England, the Roman Catholic Church, the Presbyterian Church, and the Wesleyan Church.
-The grants allowed for the establishment of five public grammar schools – the Anglican Church had sufficient funds to found two schools, and the other three denominations each founded one school.
-Four were located in Melbourne, one in Geelong, and all were attended by boys only, as at the time girls were unable to study at the university, or even to sit for the matriculation examination.
+The recipients of the funds were the Church of England, the Roman Catholic Church, the Presbyterian Church and the Wesleyan Church.
+The grants allowed for the establishment of five public grammar schools – the Anglican Church had sufficient funds to found two schools, and the other denominations founded one school each.
+Four were located in Melbourne, one in Geelong, and all were attended by boys only; at the time girls were unable to study at the university, or even to sit for the matriculation examination.

 The public grammar schools

-The following information provides the name of the school, its denominational association, the date of foundation (as a public grammar school – some had an earlier connection with a private institution), and the size of the establishment grant (this was recorded annually in the Victorian Parliamentary Papers until the early twentieth century).
+The names of the schools, their denominational associations, the dates of foundation as a public grammar school (some had an earlier connection with a private institution), and the size of the establishment grants (recorded annually in the Victorian Parliamentary Papers until the early twentieth century) are listed.